Manage Intelligent Capture

 Use the RF Statistics dashlet to view detailed RF information.

 Four charts that display AP client statistics.
-For more information, see About Client Statistics.
-The color-coded data contains the following information:
+For more information, see About client statistics.
+The color-coded data contains this information:

 • RSSI and SNR measurements in decibels.